OpenEvalProject/evals/manuscripts/elife-29854/v1/manuscript.md

 Specific anti-syndapin III immunolabeling was also detected in immunofluorescence analyses of muscle tissues.
 Syndapin III KO tissues showed no anti-syndapin III immunodetections.
 Analyses of WT samples showed that syndapin III is enriched at the cav3-positive plasma membranes in sections of skeletal muscles (Figure 1p–r).
 Colocalization in transversal tissue sections hereby was very high at the plasma membrane (Pearson correlation coefficient 0.55 ± 0.01) and not existing at all in intracellular areas (Pearson correlation coefficient 0.08 ± 0.01), respectively (Figure 1q).

-## Syndapin III is crucial for invagination of cav3-coated caveolae
+### Syndapin III is crucial for invagination of cav3-coated caveolae

 We next subjected primary cardiomyocytes from hearts of WT and syndapin III KO mice to fixation, thin sectioning and transmission electron microscopy (TEM).
 Cardiomyocytes from newborn WT pups showed plasma membrane areas with high frequencies of profiles resembling those of caveolae (Figure 2a,a’).
 In contrast, the plasma membranes of cardiomyocytes from syndapin III KO mice largely lacked deeply invaginated structures (Figure 2b,b’).

 ![Figure 2.](https://cdn.elifesciences.org/articles/29854/elife-29854-fig2-v1.jpg)

-**Figure 2.:** Syndapin III KO leads to a loss of plasma membrane invaginations with caveolar morphology.(a–b’) TEM of 50 nm sections of chemically fixed primary cardiomyocytes isolated from WT (a,a’) and syndapin III KO mice (b,b’), respectively.
+**Figure 2.:** (a–b’) TEM of 50 nm sections of chemically fixed primary cardiomyocytes isolated from WT (a,a’) and syndapin III KO mice (b,b’), respectively.
 Marked are deep membrane invaginations hit by the orientation of the section in a way that they can be recognized as caveolar profiles (black arrows), deep invaginations with (often due to non-perpendicular sectioning) unclear opening (arrows with question marks) and more shallow membrane indentations of unclear nature (arrowheads).
 Note that syndapin III KO membrane stretches (b,b’) have fewer invaginations.
 Bars, 100 nm. (c) Quantitative analyses of plasma membrane stretches for the presence and frequency of deeply invaginated profiles with caveolar appearance corresponding to structures in images marked with arrows.
 Data, mean ± SEM.
 Statistical significance, two-tailed Student’s t test.
 WT, eight membrane stretches; KO, 13 membrane stretches from different cells. (d) Immunoblotting analyses of tissue homogenates from WT and syndapin III KO mice with anti-syndapin I antibodies show expression of syndapin I only in the brain but no ectopic expression in heart or skeletal muscles of syndapin III KO mice.
 40 µg protein each was loaded per lane.
 Anti-GAPDH signals served as controls. (e–h) Quantitative western blot analyses of homogenates of hearts (e,f) and skeletal muscles (g,h) from WT and syndapin III KO mice addressing putative changes of syndapin II expression levels.
-Data, mean ± SEM. n = 12 each. (i) Schematic 3D-view onto a membrane field with caveolae, shallow circular indentations, a longitudinal indentation and orientations of putative random sections (colored) leading to non-representative and often unclear image data calling for views onto wide fields of membrane and 3D-information to ensure more reliable quantitative analyses.10.7554/eLife.29854.007Figure 2—source data 1.Figure 2 (i.e. of Figure 2c,f and h).
+Data, mean ± SEM. n = 12 each. (i) Schematic 3D-view onto a membrane field with caveolae, shallow circular indentations, a longitudinal indentation and orientations of putative random sections (colored) leading to non-representative and often unclear image data calling for views onto wide fields of membrane and 3D-information to ensure more reliable quantitative analyses.

 Quantitative analyses of plasma membrane stretches from these sections suggested that indeed deeply invaginated membrane profiles with caveolar appearance were largely absent from syndapin III KO cardiomyocytes.
 WT membranes showed about 2 caveolae/µm membrane stretch.
 Syndapin III KO mice displayed 0.29 caveolae/µm, that is only 15% of WT (Figure 2c).